sunnyb179/csi3335-no-name-yet/README.md

 ## Extra Credit
-1. **Added all stats of all players and teams from years 1930 all the way up to 2023**
+1. **Added all stats of all players and teams from years 1930 all the way up to 2022( Some stats of 2023)**

 2. **Included a link to each player on the team roster page that takes the user to all of the player's stats throughout the years**